prakash-36/Simple-Calculator/README.md

 # Simple-Calculator
 Simple java addition calculator

-It is an simple javafx calculator application.
+It is an simple javafx hello world application.